nunit/docs/docs/articles/announcements/Towards-NUnit4.md

 The classic/legacy asserts, like `Assert.AreEqual`, have now been moved into its own project, and will be released as a separate package.
 They are now in the namespace `NUnit.Framework.Classic`.
 In the early V4 alpha version they will be delivered in the standard NUnit package.

-This means that the default assert library going forward will be the `Constraint based` asserts.
+This means that the default assertion syntax going forward will be the "constraint-based" asserts.

 Exactly how these methods will be used is not quite decided yet.
 We will probably need to do some name changes to avoid clashes.